Skip to content

 Cápac Yupanqui explained for kids

 Cápac Yupanqui is considered the fifth Sapa Inca.
 He came after Mayta Cápac and belongs to the early period of Cusco.
-Perusina and Perusino will show you why contacts, neighboring towns, and good order became increasingly important for the Inca.
+Perusina and Perusino will show you why contacts, neighboring towns, and good order became increasingly important for the Incas.

 Who was Cápac Yupanqui?